jedi95/combatsim/README.txt

 ================
 This is a combat simulator for the Deception spec of the Sith Assassin class in SWTOR.

-I created this program as a means to test how things such as stats and balance changes would affect the DPS of Deception.
+I created this program as a means to test how things such as gear and balance changes affect the DPS of Deception.

-For testing stat changes it is far more accurate than parsing within the game because it removes human error and RNG variance from the results.
+For testing gear changes it is far more accurate than parsing within the game because it removes human error and RNG variance from the results.
 The average DPS will change by less than 0.005% between runs when using 1,000,000 iterations.